 Effective marketing ties into this, since good marketing leads to more parent inquiries, which leads to more new students.
-You may say, “But when parents hear our tuition, they hang up.”
+You may say, “But when parents call and we tell them our tuition, they hang up.”
 Yes.
 Moreover, even more parents may be turned away when you publish your tuition schedule on your school’s Web site!
-Even if you offer financial aid or tuition management payment plans, sending two children to school at a cost of $7,000 a year or more is more than some people pay for their mortgage or rent.
+Remember, even if you offer financial aid or tuition management payment plans, sending two children to school at a cost of $7,000 a year or more is more than some people pay for their mortgage or rent.

 This is an easy issue to deal with, but the solution isn’t easy, since you need to change the way you’ve been communicating with them.
 Tuition is a fact – and simple facts about your school won’t “sell” your school to parents of prospective students.
 The decision to enroll in your school is an emotional decision made by the parent.
 Prospective parents have to get excited about your school, so make it a place where parents WANT to send their children.
 Once they’re in, make sure they have an excellent experience so they’ll spread the word about your school.
 Have inquiring parents come to the school first – and, if they like what they experience, you’ll be more than happy to share all the facts and figures as well as the procedure to apply for financial aid…but first, have them visit to make sure your school is right educational environment for their child.
 Succinctly, get them in the door and experience your school!
 Don’t use your Web site to immediately disqualify families who believe they can’t afford the four-figure or five-figure price tag per child.

 But perhaps you’re thinking, “We post our tuition on our Web site because we want to be ‘up front’ about our tuition.”
-In our current economy, I would wager that if you do so, your school has experienced declining enrollment, and a recent survey I’ve been conducting shows that to be true!
+In our current economy, I would wager that if you do so, your school has experienced declining enrollment, and the survey I conducted about that phenomenon shows that to be true!
 Of the schools that responded and don’t post their tuition, 50% of them experienced enrollment decline.
 But for those that do post their tuition and responded, 70% experienced enrollment decline!
 What are the better odds?
 Don’t post your tuition and talk to parents – the right way!

 Two things must happen.
 First, you need to speak differently about your school’s tuition.
 Lump sums are hard to swallow.
 Here’s an example.
 If I said you could own a Mercedes by paying $60,000 for the car, you may look to other options, like a Honda Accord.
 However, if I told you could drive a Mercedes for the same amount of monthly payment it would cost you to finance a Honda Accord, then you’d want to find out how that could happen.

 Therefore, when you speak about tuition, do so in terms of monthly (over 9 months) or even daily and hourly costs.
 Why daily and hourly?
-Daily is what they’re paying for childcare, and hourly is what they pay for baby and child sitting services.
+Daily is what today’s parents are paying for childcare, and hourly is what they pay for baby and child sitting services.
 Young parents are comfortable with these costs.
 No one is comfortable with four- or five-figures or, if they have more than one child, definitely five-figures, for tuition.
 I can’t tell you how many people that need their daily dose of a well-known coffee-brand could save $1,000 a year by brewing their own.

 So how are you going to double your enrollment, as the title of the article says?